GDPR Statement & Compliance

-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a privacy and data protection regulation in the European Union (EU) and comes into force on May 25th 2018
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a privacy and data protection regulation in the European Union (EU) and came into force on May 25th 2018.

 The GDPR imposes new obligations on organisations that control or process relevant personal data and introduces new rights and protections for EU data subjects.

 The GDPR applies to data processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

 Procura Executive Search places a high importance on information security.
 We already comply with a number of standards that focus on information data security, including Cyber Essentials.

 Procura Group comply with the GDPR as a processor and controller of data.

 We are registered with the UK Information Commissioner’s Office.